semuconsulting/pyubx2/README.md

 Repeating attribute names are parsed with a two-digit suffix (svid_01, svid_02, etc.).
 Nested repeating groups are supported.
 See CFG-VALGET, MON-SPAN, NAV-PVT, NAV-SAT and RXM-RLM by way of examples.

 In most cases, a UBX message's content (payload) is uniquely defined by its class, id and mode; accommodating the message simply requires the addition of an appropriate dictionary entry to the relevant `ubxtypes_*.py` module(s).

-However, there are a handful of message types which have multiple possible payload definitions for the same class, id and mode.
-These exceptional message types require dedicated routines in `ubxmessage.py` which examine elements of the payload itself in order to determine the appropriate dictionary definition.
-This currently applies to the following message types: CFG-NMEA, NAV-RELPOSNED, RXM-PMP, RXM-PMREQ, RXM-RLM, TIM-VCOCAL.
+However, there are a handful of message types which have multiple possible payload variants for the same class, id and mode.
+These exceptional message types are handled in `ubxvariants.py`, to which any additional variants should be added.

 ---
 ## <a name="troubleshoot">Troubleshooting</a>